hazelcode/CakeCore/README.md

 We do not recommend download `Source Code` options, only `CakeCore` options, example: `CakeCore.v0.1.7.zip`

-Move the language datapack tou your world's datapacks folder
+Move the language datapack to your world's datapacks folder

 Note: Please only download the datapack.